Children's Day on April 20, 2020 has been cancelled.

 Celebrated in Loveland since 2002

-The City of Loveland, with the help of the Thompson School District, will celebrate the annual Colorado Children’s Day on Monday, April 20 at Fairgrounds Park.
+The City of Loveland, with the help of the Thompson School District, celebrates the annual Colorado Children’s Day.

 The event was founded by long-time resident Annie Hall who believed that children deserved a day totally dedicated to celebration and enjoyment.